AI-sandbox/snputils/README.md

 ### Data Objects and Utilities

-- **SNPObject** for genotype data, including filtering, saving, and allele-frequency helpers
+- **SNPObject** for genotype data, including filtering, saving, allele-frequency helpers, and genotype QC
 - **LocalAncestryObject** and **GlobalAncestryObject** for ancestry-aware workflows
 - **PhenotypeObject**, **MultiPhenotypeObject**, and **CovariateObject** for trait data
 - **IBDObject** for segment filtering and ancestry-restricted trimming